Arthas819/SDRHT/README.md

-# Convex Generative Neural Networks for Sinkhorn Distributionally Robust Hypothesis Testing
+# Convex Generative Neural Networks for Sinkhorn Distributionally Robust Hypothesis Testing (SDRHT)

 This library (Sinkhorn Distributionally Robust Hypothesis Testing) is an open source project that is based on our paper:&#x20;